pinax/cloudspotting2/README.md

 ## Installation

 Ensure you have `pipenv` installed and working.
+This project ships with `Pipfile` and `Pipfile.lock`.

 ```shell
 $ mkdir cloudspotting2